Rambo3000/LogScraper/docs/README.md

 2. (optional) Select a log layout, or use the default
 3. Click **Record** or **Record for several minutes** to start loading logs
 4. (optional) Filter on specified metadata
-5. (optional) Search for a specific word or use the
+5. (optional) Search for a specific word or use the content filter to the right of the screen to quickly navigate to a specific line in the log or to pick a specific beginn and end of the log

 ---

 ## 💡 Tips & Recommendations

 - 🪟 Use **Mini Controls**: a compact always-on-top window for easy log reading without switching apps
+- 🌲 Enable hierarchical navigation by setting up Begin/End Content Filters in the layout section of Settings.
+This groups related log lines into a hierarchical view/tree, making large logs easier to scan and explore.
 - 👁️ By default, metadata is hidden — enable it via the **Metadata** section, or change the defaults in Settings
 - ✂️ Keep logs readable by selectively showing metadata values inline
 - ⚠️ Ensure the correct **log layout** is selected to avoid parsing issues